mstable/metavaults/README.md

 [Solidity-coverage](https://github.com/sc-forks/solidity-coverage) is used to run coverage analysis on test suite.

 This produces reports that are visible in the `/coverage` folder, and navigatable/uploadable.
 Ultimately they are used as a reference that there is some sort of adequate cover, although they will not be a source of truth for a robust test framework.
-Reports publically available on [coveralls](https://coveralls.io/github/mstable/metavaults).
+Reports are publicly available on [coveralls](https://coveralls.io/github/mstable/metavaults).

 _NB: solidity-coverage runs with solc `optimizer=false` (see [discussion](https://github.com/sc-forks/solidity-coverage/issues/417))_